 These comments offer more background and specifics regarding important financial events, changes in the company’s financial situation, and significant reporting period corrections.
 They provide better understanding of the company’s performance and assist to clear the financial accounts.

-What is a financial year?
+What is a Financial Year?

-Financial year is a standard period, during which each company does its bookkeeping, reporting, and settlement of its taxes.
+Financial year is a standard accounting period, during which each company does its bookkeeping, reporting, and settlement of its taxes.
 This provides unity in terms of financial operations and controls that the companies work within the law.

 In Estonia, financial year constitutes a period of 12 months and usually runs within the limits of the calendar year, starting from January 01 to December 31.

 The annual accounts period falls concurrently with the financial year for proper reporting of tax, financial planning, and regulatory submissions.
 Furthermore, this places all the transactions in proper books and helps these companies stand up realistically and fulfill their obligations on a timely basis.
-Proper reporting brings about transparency, instills confidence among stakeholders, and reduces the risk of attracting penalties.
-It means that adherence to the structure of a financial year is not only a question of fulfilling the requirements, but also an important guarantee of long-term stability and credibility for Estonian entrepreneurs.

 Newly created entities registered during the second half of the year may report for a shorter period or bring the first months of activity together and connect them with the following full year.
-It saves the pain in compliance for any new companies and puts them in step with the future economic cycle.

 Annual Disclosure Deadlines in Estonia